jenkins-infra/jenkins.io/content/blog/2016/2016-03-11-new-jenkins-20-preview.md

   You've always wondered why Jenkins does not install the Git Plugin by default?
   Now it does, along with a number of other plugins popular in the Jenkins community.
   We're also including more plugins complementing the [Pipeline Plugin](/solutions/pipeline/):
-  The [Pipeline Stage View](https://wiki.jenkins-ci.org/display/JENKINS/Pipeline+Stage+View+Plugin) plugin lets you quickly see what's going on in your CD pipeline, and the [GitHub Organization Folder Plugin](https://github.com/jenkinsci/github-organization-folder-plugin#github-organization-folder) allows you to set up a job container that automatically sets itself up with jobs for all Jenkins pipelines defined in any repo of your GitHub organization.
+  The [Pipeline Stage View](https://wiki.jenkins-ci.org/display/JENKINS/Pipeline+Stage+View+Plugin) plugin lets you quickly see what's going on in your CD pipeline, and the [GitHub Organization Folder Plugin](https://github.com/jenkinsci/github-organization-folder-plugin#github-organization-folder) will automatically scan your GitHub organization for repositories with Jenkins Pipeline definitions, and set up jobs for those.
 * **Redesigned job configuration forms**:
   The job configuration form has been redesigned so its structure is visually clear when showing complex configuration forms.
   Additionally, the tabs on the top of the page show where you are, and can be used to quickly navigate between the different sections of the configuration form.